cashmusic/platform/interfaces/admin/components/text/en/help/gettingstarted.md

   **Calendar:** Shows and venues.

-While you explore the platform remember that you can always use the Learn icon in the upper bar to see tips for the page you're on or to come back to this Help section.
+While you explore the platform remember that you can always click the learn icon <i class="icon icon-book"></i> to see tips for the page you're on.

-Click on the gear icon at any time to access system settings, edit your account, or add connections.
+Click on the gear icon <i class="icon icon-cog"></i>at any time to access system settings, edit your account, or add connections.

 For more, follow us on Twitter as [@cashmusic](http://twitter.com/cashmusic) or follow our